Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Good people, and he loved them.
 They loved him right back, too.
 But Hunter... he’d always had a fire in him, even when he was five and begging dad to let him sign up for wrestling and every other sport he could.
 That meant he’d been on his own from the beginning.
 Dad was proud, and always talked him up to his business friends... but they really, *really* lived in different worlds.

 He was always busy, too.
 Lawyers never really got any days off, so their relationship was... distant.
-Proud, affectionate…but Hunter couldn’t remember the last time he’d hugged his dad.
+Proud, affectionate... but Hunter couldn’t remember the last time he’d hugged his dad.
 Julian on the other hand was physically affectionate with all his friends, and apparently wasn’t happy until he’d poured himself across the couch and had his entire family trapped in inescapable snuggles.
 He had his legs wrapped around Xiù, his head resting in Allison’s lap, and the boys trapped in a gentle bearhug.

 "Have a seat, big guy!
 We’re just gonna watch the news quick before dinner."

 Hunter looked at the enormous, comfy-looking chair next to the couch.
-It *seemed* sturdy…
+It *seemed* sturdy...

 "Heh.
 Don’t worry, we built all our furniture to survive my friends."
 Hunter shrugged, sat down on it gingerly and, in fact, it took his weight without any complaint.

-"And a certain big stinky caveman…" Xiù teased, which caused the boys to giggle.
+"And a certain big stinky caveman..."
+Xiù teased, which caused the boys to giggle.

 Julian curled his legs and pulled her in a bit closer.
 "Hey!
 I thought you *liked* the way I smell!"